Alexis Bailly

+Early life

-He was born in Saint Joseph, Ontario, to one of the "mixed-blood" families that was active in the North American fur trade.
+Bailly was born in Saint Joseph, Upper Canada, to one of the "mixed-blood" families that was active in the North American fur trade.
 His father, Joseph Bailly, came from a French Canadian family.
 His mother, Angelique McGulpin (Bead-Way-Way or Mecopemequa) was a daughter of Maketoquit (Black Cloud), the chief of a large band of Grand River Ottawa.
 Alexis was one of three children.
 When his parents divorced, his older brother Francis remained with Maketoquit's band, while his younger sister Sophia was adopted by fur trader Magdelaine Laframboise, a close friend of the family.
 Alexis was sent to boarding school in Montreal.
 A native French speaker, Alexis Bailly also spoke and wrote flawless English, was fluent in several Native American languages, and had learned Latin.

 In 1826, he married Lucy Faribault, the "mixed-blood" daughter of fur trader Jean-Baptiste Faribault, who had traded among the Dakota for years.